Jonasitoelprogramador/Milestone3/README.md

     [screenshot evidence](testing/images/user-story-testing/user-story-4)

 5. As a Returning visitor, I would like to be able to login using my username and password and then to be able to make use of the full CRUD functionality as well as the 'like recipe' function.
-    * Clear link in the navbar to the login page.
+    * Clear link in the navbar to the Login page.
     * On the More Details Page (see user story 3) there is a clear 3-button set that allows a logged-in user to like, edit or delete the given recipe.
     * Clear link in the navbar for logged-in users to 'Add Recipe'.
     [screenshot evidence](testing/images/user-story-testing/user-story-5)